-Our securisation exposures classified as trading book comprise mortgage-backed securities (MBS) and other asset-backed securities (ABS), derivatives referencing MBS or ABS, or derivatives referencing indices of MBS or ABS, which are held in inventory.
+Our securitisation exposures classified as trading book comprise mortgage-backed securities (MBS) and other asset-backed securities (ABS), derivatives referencing MBS or ABS, or derivatives referencing indices of MBS or ABS, which are held in inventory.
 The population also includes credit correlation positions, which are discussed in the "Comprehensive Risk" section of the "Market Risk" chapter.

 The primary risks included in beneficial interests and other interests from our involvement with securitisation vehicles are the performance of the underlying collateral, the position of our investment in the capital structure of the securitisation vehicle and the market yield for the security.
 These interests are accounted for at fair value and are incorporated into the overall risk management approach for financial instruments.
-For a detailed discussion of the firm's risk management process and practices, see "Risk Management and Risk Factors - Market Risk Management" and "Risk Management and Risk Factors - Credit Risk Management," in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the 2014 Form 10-K.
+For a detailed discussion of the firm's risk management process and practices, see "Risk Management - Market Risk Management" and "Risk Management" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the firm's 2015 Form 10-K.